 The maximum sentence for the convictions is 21 years and eight months in prison.
 According to prosecutors, the roofing contractor is expected to be sentenced to three years in state prison.

 It is the responsibility of a business to provide adequate workers’ compensation insurance for employees.
 But many times a company will skimp on workers’ comp insurance to save money…at the expense of workers’ health and welfare.
 You have a right to make a claim when you are injured on the job.
-Contact the workers’ comp attorneys at Michael J. O’Connor & Associates.
+Contact the workers’ comp attorneys at O’Connor Law.
 We’ll work to get you justice.